jasonmccreary/blog-posts/2012-01-13-iodocs-install-configure-deploy-heroku.md

 The README within the project provides pretty good instruction for getting started with I/O Docs.
 It notes the changes you need to make to each file as well as full detail on how to begin documenting your API using their JSON format.

 Unfortunately they gloss over the prerequisites for node.js and redis.
-If you&rsquo;re running Mac OS X, check out my previous post on [installing node.js, npm, and redis on Mac OS X][5].
+If you're running Mac OS X, check out my previous post on [installing node.js, npm, and redis on Mac OS X][5].
 Otherwise, the links they provide should get you started.

 ## Configuring I/O Docs

 Out of the box some of the sample APIs did not run.
 After setting `"debug": true;` in config.json, I noticed these were the API requests only passing an API key.
 After revisiting GitHub, this was a known issue which lead me to a [fork by ezarko][6].

-I applied ezarko&rsquo;s patches to app.js and config.json.
+I applied ezarko's patches to app.js and config.json.
 This got me most of the way there.
 I also had to add the following to `unsecuredCall()` (~ line 504):

     options.headers["Content-Length"] = Buffer.byteLength(options.body);